-If you’re looking for the southern potatoes and green beans recipe, this is it.
-This is the version that I remember my mom making and having at all my family gatherings growing up with big slabs of homemade cornbread!
+If you’re looking for the southern potatoes and green beans recipe that you remember from a large gathering / family cookouts, this is it!
+This is the traditional recipe that I remember my mom making and having at all my family gatherings growing up with big slabs of homemade cornbread.
+This green beans ham potatoes crock pot recipe is a great weeknight meal, an easy Thanksgiving side dish / recipe for holidays or easy crock pot side dishes for cookout or BBQ any time of year!
+This is a crockpot meal the whole family loves — even the picky eater!

-We use can green beans and potatoes (fresh), but you can also use fresh green beans for this crockpot recipe.
+For this easy recipe slow cooker meal, we use can green beans and potatoes (fresh), but you can also use fresh green beans from the garden for this crockpot recipe.
+(Fresh green beans in crock pot are great, too!)

 Can you put raw potatoes in a slow cooker?

 Yes!
-With this southern green beans and potatoes recipe (or any crock pot recipe), you just peel and chop your fresh potatoes and add them to the cooker.
+With this ham, green beans and potatoes slow cooker recipe (or any crock pot recipe), you just peel and chop your fresh potatoes and add them to the cooker.
 Layer them in the bottom with the liquid covering them because the potatoes will take longer to cook than the other items.

 What can I add to green beans for flavor?

-If you want to add more flavor to any easy crockpot green beans recipe, try:
+If you want to add more flavor to any easy crockpot green beans recipe, try some of these for extra flavor:

 - Beef broth